-As previously reported in January 2022, the Board of Directors approved and initiated a leadership transition plan to support the next phase of its corporate strategy, which is focused on diversifying the Company's suite of products, offerings and services.
-The transition and corporate strategy included the resignation of President, CEO and director Thomas P. Smith and announcement of the planned retirement of CFO, Secretary and Treasurer James A. Barnes expected upon appointment of a successor.
-After a period of transition managed by Special Transition Committee consisting of directors Scot Cohen and Kim Sentovich and including interim contract executives, on April 18, 2022, the Company announced the appointment of director TJ Kennedy as CEO and Kevin Mullins as President.
-Both Mr. Kennedy and Mr. Mullins have significant leadership experience in public safety technology prior to their appointment.
-Mr. Mullins will be leading go to market functions in the President role.
+As previously reported in January 2022, the Board of Directors approved and initiated a leadership transition plan to support the next phase of its corporate strategy, which is focused on new leadership diversifying the Company's suite of products, offerings and services.
+The transition and corporate strategy included the resignation of our President, Chief Executive Officer and director Thomas P. Smith and the announcement of the planned retirement of our Former Chief Financial Officer, Secretary and Treasurer James A. Barnes, who retired in July 2022 upon the appointment of Chris DeAlmeida as our Chief Financial Officer.
+After a period of transition managed by Special Transition Committee consisting of directors Scot Cohen and Kim Sentovich and including interim contract executives, on April 18, 2022, the Company appointed TJ Kennedy, a current director, as our Chief Executive Officer and Kevin Mullins as our President.
+Both Messrs.
+Kennedy and Mullins have significant leadership experience in public safety technology prior to their appointment.
+Mr. Mullins is leading go to market functions in the President role.